guihenriquee/guihenriquee/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

   - 💬 I'm 21 years old and currently live in Brazil.
-I have an intermediate level of English and experience in: HTML5, CSS3, JavaScript, Java and Data Analysis.
+I have an intermediate level of English and experience in: HTML5, CSS3, JavaScript and Java.

   - ⚡ I love playing video games, playing football, watching movies and series, as well as drawing.
 I believe that these hobbies stimulate creativity, focus and the ability to solve problems in innovative ways.

   - 💡 Determined and curious, passionate about technology and its ability to transform the world around us.
-Always looking to learn new technologies and contribute creative solutions. \o/
+Always looking to learn new technologies and contribute creative solutions.
 </details>
 <br></br>